KevinWMatthews/blog_jekyll/_drafts/concurrency-in-cxx-thread-syntax.md

 std::thread a_thread { function };
 a_thread.join();
+// Alternatively,
 // a_thread.detach();
 ```

-Be sure to detach so that the primary thread can continue to run or join so that the primary thread does not exit immediately.
+Be sure to `detach()` so that the primary thread can continue to run or `join()` so that the primary thread does not exit immediately.

 ### Single Argument